orionrobots/piwars_2024_disasterzone/robot/services/pimoroni_yukon/README.md

 The communication protocol can be nice and simple.
 Since we are working with MQTT, we can translate to serial:
 - The service subscribes to topics.
 - Any topic it's subscribed to is passed on to the robot - topic/name:payload
 - An end of payload is denoted by what?
 Its a line for now. topic/name:payload\n.
 - Any serial responses are published to the topic: topic/name:payload

 The commands for the motor will be the same as other motor services here.

+## Mounting and reflashing the firmware on the RP2040 on Yukon

+From time to time, a micropython firmware update may be needed.
+This is how you do it:

+- Download the latest firmware for Yukon.
+- Stop the yukon service with: `sudo systemctl stop yukon`
+- Power off the yukon.
+- Hold the boot/user button and power it on.
+- `sudo mkdir -p /mnt/pico`
+- `sudo mount  sudo mount /dev/sda1 /mnt/pico`
+- `sudo cp <firmware> /mnt/pico`
+- `sudo sync`
+- `sudo umount /mnt/pico`
+- You should probably run the installer here again.

+Refer to section 3.2.1 in https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf.

+## Updating the Pimoroni yukon libraries

+- Stop the yukon service with: `sudo systemctl stop yukon`
+- Download the libaries, unzip them.
+- cd into the directory.
+- mpremote cp lib :
+- You probably want to run the install/restart the service now